DrewRoss5/FreeCloak/README.md

 <ul>
   <li>Add the ability to encrypt/decrypt multiple files at once</li>
   <li>Add the ability to export AES Keys</li>
+  <li>Allow users to use key backups to decrypt files in the event they forget their password</li>
 </ul>

 ## Usage